damienmckenna/metatag/README.txt

 Fine Tuning
 ------------------------------------------------------------------------------
+All of these may be controlled from the advanced settings page: admin/config/search/metatags/settings

 * By default Metatag will load the global default values for all pages that do not have meta tags assigned via the normal entity display or via Metatag Context.
 This may be disabled by setting the variable 'metatag_load_all_pages'